 Usually, the marketing team would create a “42-page document” with the messaging, upload it to a local server or the internet and send the link to the sales team for them to use.
 The reality is that most sellers will not use that document.

-FlyMSG is a text expander tool under the sales prospecting tools category.
+FlyMSG is a writing assistant and text expander tool under the sales prospecting tools category.
 This Chrome extension helps marketers and sellers improve their productivity and efficiency by letting them expand pre-written communication templates and messages for use in their daily digital communication.
 Or as we like to say it: “Type less.
 Sell more.”

 FlyMSG solves these three real-life problems:

 - Allows sales and marketing professionals to write complete messages, emails, LinkedIn connection requests and more using only a short and simple shortcut (FlyCut), leaving more time to focus on the needs of the customer.

 - Increases the reach of sellers in their pipeline, allowing them to focus more on selling and less on administrative tasks.

 - Uses a centralized repository of each user’s best, templatized messages (FlyPlates), creating unity in each user’s overall messaging.

 A large portion of our PVC Sales Methodology templates is inside of FlyMSG for free to download.
 FlyMSG is the only text expander tool that allows you to add images, video, rich text format, hyperlinks, as well as categorize your templates.

 Mario says that with a corporate account, a marketing team can own the creation and distribution of a company’s sales messaging.
 “Marketing can write the messages, add the templates to FlyMSG and make them available to all sellers,” Mario says.
 “Then, all sellers have to do is type the shortcut (FlyCut) and the message will automatically expand, ensuring usage, adoption and consistency in all sales messaging across the sales organization.”